 I am able to style one scene on the floor and another on a table.
 This works great when I have both a product shoot and a food shoot on my agenda.
 When I am ready to shoot the second scene, I just swivel the boom arm to the next surface area.

 Leave my gear set up between shoots:

 I don’t know about you, but having to break down and set up my gear every time I want to shoot is a bit annoying.
 I’d rather use those precious few minutes to begin styling my scene.
 No more tripping over my tripod legs or breaking the tripod down each time.

-- Slide large reflectors in on all sides for a bright and evenly lit photo.
-Because of the triangular formation of the tripod lens and the length of my center column, I was not able to position large pieces of foam core appropriately.
+Because of the triangular formation of the tripod legs and the length of my centre column, I was not able to position large pieces of foam core appropriately.

 See reference image below.
 Without having to maneuver around the legs.
 I know longer have to practice being a contortionist.